Skip to contents

 PKNCA validation

-Paper-reported NCA metrics against which the simulation can be compared (Fiedler-Kelly 2019 Section 3.4 and Table 3):
+Paper-reported NCA metrics against which the simulation can be compared (Fiedler-Kelly 2019 Simulations section and Table 3):

 • median terminal half-life approximately 30 days, independent of dose or regimen;